iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/ConcurrentAccess.md

 		- Process A tried to lock record 2 but cannot because it is locked by Process B. Process B tried to lock record 1 but cannot because it is locked by Process A. Both processes wait for the record to become unlocked, causing the program to hang.
 			- If a process crashes, then when should records be unlocked?
 Will they be unlocked?

+### Timestamp Ordering

+- Each record in the system has a timestamp that indicates the last time it was updated.
+- All changes are similarly timestamped to show when they were issued.
+- Rules to determine if the transaction can proceed:
+	- If a change arrives that has a timestamp before the current record timestamp, it is discarded.
+	- If a read is requested that has a timestamp before the current record timestamp, it is discarded.
+- Disadvantages
+	- Important changes might be lost
+	- Clocks must be effectively synchronised

 [Computer Science](/ComputerScience)